hexadivine/ctf_writeups/notes/tools/nmap/README.md

 ## FIN Scan

 The FIN scan sends a TCP packet with the FIN flag set.
 You can choose this scan type using the `-sF` option.
 Similarly, no response will be sent if the TCP port is open.
+Which makes this method to **bypass some firewalls and intrusion detection systems** due to its unusual nature making it more stealthy.
 Again, Nmap cannot be sure if the port is open or if a firewall is blocking the traffic related to this TCP port.

 ![](Pasted%20image%2020241124085607.png)